Spleentery/FEUP-LBAW/README.md

 # in another terminal
 php artisan serve

-# common error fix: kill the docker image if it is already running
-docker ps
-docker kill id
+# If any error occur, try the following:

 # download composer if not installed
 composer install
 # or
 composer update

+# update service
+sudo service postgresql stop
+sudo update-rc.d postgresql disable

+# common error fix: kill the docker image if it is already running
+docker ps
+docker kill id

 # web app https://localhost:8000